My Personal Choice for a VPN

 A brief introduction to Mullvad

-Mullvad, founded in 2009, is wholly owned by Amagicom AB, a company in Sweden.
+Mullvad, founded in 2009, is a subsidiary of Amagicom AB, a company in Sweden.
 On the Mullvad home page, you’ll see something like this:

 Privacy is a universal right

-It is fundamental to a well-functioning society.
-It allows norms, ethics, and laws to be safely discussed and challenged.
+Privacy is fundamental to a well-functioning society because it allows norms, ethics, and laws to be safely discussed and challenged.
 Without privacy, a free and open society can neither flourish nor exist.

 The ability to control and manage our individual privacy has become crucially dependent upon security.
 Without security, you have no guarantee that your information will remain private.
 That’s why we exist.”